-Without going into the technical aspect, we consider a browser “lightweight” if it can run smoothly on an old PC with a little amount of RAM.
-No freezing on start up, quick rendering of websites and graphics, and it doesn’t cause the CPU fan to become noisy.
+Without going into the technical aspect, we consider a browser “lightweight” if it can run smoothly on an old PC with a little amount of RAM: no freezing on startup, quick rendering of websites and graphics, and it doesn’t cause the CPU fan to become noisy.

 Although lightweight, you can use all of them as regular browsers without sacrificing essential functions.
-Each has been scanned by multiple antivirus engines to be 100 percent safe and comes with effective privacy controls.
+Each lightweight web browser has been scanned by multiple antivirus engines to be 100% safe and comes with effective privacy controls.

 Does your trackpad sometimes freeze on other browsers while flicking around?
 With Slimjet, you would never feel that kind of lockdown.
 The browsing speed is really fast while you navigate any new tab or menu item.
 In fact, the browser is so responsive that it takes less than a split second to view the effect.

-Compared to Chrome or Firefox, Slimjet claims to deliver up to 12 times faster file download speed and 20 times faster photo upload speed.
+Compared to Chrome and Firefox, Slimjet claims to deliver up to 12 times faster file download speed and 20 times faster photo upload speed.
 While we will not vouch for that kind of advertising, it definitely feels extremely fast.

 Final verdict: if you’re looking for an extremely lightweight desktop browser that delivers what it promises, you shouldn’t miss out on Slimjet.